Local Partnerships

 Harriet Beecher Stowe House

-Seventh-grade history classes visit the Stowe House for a tour and examine the racist artifacts from the time, and discuss the implications and narratives of that period.
+Seventh-grade history classes visit the Stowe House for a tour, examine the racist artifacts from that time, and discuss the implications and narratives of that period.

 Local Leaders